buddhist-uni/buddhist-uni.github.io/_categories/monographs.md

   - fiction
 ---

-Usually copyrighted/commercial works, monographs are distinct from [booklets]({% link _categories/booklets.md %}) in that they were not self-published.
-They tend to be longer and more rigorously edited, though this is certainly not always the case.
+Monographs are books.
+They are distinct from [booklets]({% link _categories/booklets.md %}) in that they were professionally published.
+They tend to be copyrighted, longer and more thoroughly edited than booklets, but this is not always the case.